CloudLabs-Samples/EduLabs/OpenAILabs/Call-center/lab.md

    ![](images/26.png)

-5. The audio file or the call recording uploaded to the **audio-input** will be proceeded and trascribed in JSON format to another container **json-result-output**
+5. The audio file or the call recording uploaded to the **audio-input** will be proceeded and transcribed in JSON format to another container **json-result-output**

 When a file lands in a storage container **audio-input**, the Grid event indicates the completed upload of a file.
 The file is filtered and pushed to a Service bus topic.
 Code in Azure Functions **StartTranscriptionFunction** is triggered by a timer picks up the event and creates a transmission request using the Azure Speech services batch pipeline.
 When the transmission request is complete, an event is placed in another queue in the same service bus resource.
 A different Azure Function **FetchTranscriptionFunction** triggered by the completion event starts monitoring transcription completion status.
 When transcription completes, the Azure Function copies the transcript into the **json-result-output** container.